-This cross disciplinary course will provide access to the leading research academics in the EPSRC Centre and will involve significant hands on exposure to the technologies in the TES Studio and the Integrated Vehicle Health Management (IVHM) Laboratory.
-The course will also include extensive group work and workshop style learning and will enable the creation of an international network of the attendees.
+This exclusive cross-disciplinary course provides access to leading research academics in the TES Centre and involves significant hands-on exposure to the technologies in the TES Studio and the Integrated Vehicle Health Management (IVHM) Laboratory.

-Candidates may be nominated by their host Institution or apply themselves by email with a detailed CV (max four pages) and a statement outlining the usefulness of the training to the candidate in their career development (max 500 words) by the 31st of March 2016.
-Selection will be by a sub-committee of the Centre Executive Committee and successful candidates will be notified by the 15th of April 2016.
+You may be nominated by your host institution or apply yourself by email with a CV (maximum four pages) and a statement outlining how useful the training will be to your career development (max 500 words) by (Dates TBC).

 Cranfield University, UK